Tough UGC regulations for affiliation of colleges

 binding on institutions and the violations are punitive," a

-senior UGC official said.
+senior UGC official told agency.

 For temporary affiliation, an institution needs to have

 accommodation to meet the immediate academic and other space